auth0/angular2-jwt/README.md

 If you wish to configure the `headerName`, `headerPrefix`, `tokenName`, `tokenGetter` function, or `noJwtError` boolean, you can pass a config object when `AuthHttp` is injected.

-By default, if there is no valid JWT saved, `AuthHttp` will throw an 'Invalid JWT' error.
+By default, if there is no valid JWT saved, `AuthHttp` will return an Observable `error` with 'Invalid JWT'.
 If you would like to continue with an unauthenticated request instead, you can set `noJwtError` to `true`.

+The default scheme for the `Authorization` header is `Bearer`, but you may either provide your own by specifying a `headerPrefix`, or you may remove the prefix altogether by setting `noTokenScheme` to `true`.

 ```ts
 ...